hexagontk/hexagon/hexagon_site/pages/gradle.md

 To setup this script's parameters, check the [build variables section].
 This helper settings are:

-* kotlinVersion (REQUIRED): Kotlin version.
-* kotlinCoroutinesVersion (REQUIRED): Kotlin coroutines version.
+* kotlinVersion: Kotlin version.
+Defaults to the version used in the matching Hexagon release.
 * mockkVersion: MockK mocking library version.
 If no value is supplied, version 1.9.3 is taken.
 * jacocoVersion: Jacoco code coverage tool version.